Atticus29/IGLToolKit/README.md

 If you are a member of Bcore, clone the IGLTools repo. from our Gitlab instance: `git clone http://gitlab.bcore.ohsu.edu/bcore/IGLtools.git`.

-There is also a working version on Box [here](https://ohsu.box.com/s/7xgreyyd4lji6xh5yubeucgx6elfxil9) (last updated 11/21/2016).
+There is also a working version on Box at [https://ohsu.box.com/s/7xgreyyd4lji6xh5yubeucgx6elfxil9](https://ohsu.box.com/s/7xgreyyd4lji6xh5yubeucgx6elfxil9) (last updated 12/1/2016).

+And a video tutorial in that same Box folder at [https://ohsu.box.com/s/78gi3mjwf38gjboasty3ni4b43loadrk](https://ohsu.box.com/s/78gi3mjwf38gjboasty3ni4b43loadrk) (last updated 12/1/2016).

 ### Install Python and R